Understanding and Building Your Credit

 Provides transportation to maintain employment and income

-Can lead to refinancing opportunities as your credit improves
+Can lead to refinancing opportunities as your credit profile changes

 Important Things to Remember